 John studied punting and modern languages at St Catherine’s College, pursuing each subject with equal vigour.
 He attended the College at a time when it was still largely a construction site, just as it was emerging as Oxford University’s jewel of functionalist architecture.
 He taught and translated languages in Canada until his retirement in 2011.
 He can be reached by e-mail.

 Michael is a serial entrepreneur who has retired several times.
 His current incarnation is as President of Astrocom Associates Inc, a space, radar, and communications consulting company in Ottawa.
 Prior to that, he was founder and President of Neodym TeleMed Inc, a company specialising in design of medical electronics devices.
 In a previous lifetime he was co-founder of Canadian Astronautics Ltd (CAL Corporation), a space, radar, and communications systems engineering company, where he was responsible for building many spacecraft and related high technology systems.
 Prior to that, he was spacecraft systems manager at Telesat Canada, involved in the development and launch of Canada’s first communications satellite.
 While at Oxford he read Physics.

 Director: Christopher Wilkie, Corpus Christi College

 Christopher is currently Secretary of the International Joint Commission.
-He was previously Canada’s Ambassador to Algeria.
-He has also worked for Global Affairs Canada in Europe and Africa.
+He was previously Canada’s Ambassador to Algeria, and has worked for Global Affairs Canada across Europe and Africa.
 At Oxford, he managed to find the time to complete a DPhil in International Relations, where he was also MCR President at Corpus.
 Dr Wilkie also has an MSc(Econ) from the LSE, a BA(Hons) from Queen’s University, an International Baccalaureate from the United World College of the Atlantic, and has published widely on trade, investment, and international governance.